Beetroot and Sweet Potato Salad

 Beetroot and sweet potatoes add sweetness, texture, and gorgeous color to this salad.
 You can substitute butternut squash or acorn squash instead of sweet potatoes if you prefer.

 The dressing is a simple mix of apple cider vinegar, extra virgin olive oil, fresh chives, maple syrup, and salt and pepper.
-You can substitute lemon juice instead of vinegar, honey instead of maple syrup, and finely chopped onion or garlic instead of chives.
+You can substitute lemon juice instead of vinegar, agave instead of maple syrup, and finely chopped onion or garlic instead of chives.
 If you do opt to substitute garlic or onions instead of chives, you can reduce the amount to one teaspoon instead of two.

 How to make it